uhppoted/uhppoted-python/README.md

 ID        uint32    controller serial number datetime  datetime  date/time

+Returns a `SetTimeResponse` with the current controller date and time.

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `get_listener`